Premium Leather iPad Pro Briefcase

 When it came time to design new models for Apple's latest and largest tablet, we looked at a lot of different forms, many of which have made it to production.
 One that stood out was a horizontal leather bag for the 12.9 which MacCase had never done as part of the Premium Leather line.

 The first MacCase ever was a horizontal case, sort of.
 We have had many horizontal cases as part of our Standard line, but never one in leather.
-With the 10 year long success of our vertically oriented Flight jacket models, we wondered whether it was time to rebel against our own rebellious nature and do a horizontal design.
+With the 10 years-long success of our vertically oriented Flight jacket models, we wondered whether it was time to rebel against our rebellious nature and do a horizontal design.

 It would also work in an academic environment for a teacher or professor, a doctor or anyone else needing to protect and transport their Apple tablet but who did not want to be dragging a big, bulky bag around with them all day.

-This leather 12.9 shoulder bag is very slim and compact.
-The new ultra light shoulder strap helps keep the overall weight down.
-It's the perfect case for moving back and forth, to and from, and through an office, academic, or other such environment.
+This leather iPad Pro 12.9 bag with shoulder strap is very slim and compact.
+The new ultra-light shoulder strap helps keep the overall weight down.
+It's the perfect case for moving back and forth, to and from, and through an office, academic, or other such environments.

 While not an outright radical design, it's radical for MacCase.
 Many people are very comfortable with the traditional horizontal orientation that this new model showcases.

-It posses all the hallmarks of the MacCase Premium Leather product: tough yet subtle hides in Pebble Grain black or distressed Vintage brown, the industry's best build quality, exquisite proportions and superb functionality.
+It possesses all the hallmarks of the MacCase Premium Leather product: tough yet subtle hides in Pebble Grain black or distressed Vintage brown, the industry's best build quality, exquisite proportions, and superb functionality.
 This is a combination that should make this new shoulder bag an instant classic.

 One of the key features of all MacCase products for Apple's largest tablet is our integrated Pencil holder that is part of each design.
 Visually, this is highlighted by a vertical "stripe" that runs down the center, in part or whole, of each 12.9 model.

-On this brief, this can be seen at the bottom of the main flap, under the clasp and when the flap is opened.
+On this briefcase for iPad, this can be seen at the bottom of the main flap, under the clasp, and when the flap is opened.
 Once opened, storage pockets fan out from a central column that serves as the Pencil holder.
-Apple's popular $100 accessory slots into the opening at the top and is safely protected during transport and storage.
+Apple's popular $100+ accessory slots into the opening at the top and is safely protected during transport and storage.

-Leather iPad Briefcase - Behind the Exclusive Design
+Leather iPad Briefcase Bag - Behind the Design

 For this interview, we are again speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's new Premium Leather iPad Pro Briefcase.